electrode-io/electrode-native/docs/cli/platform/config/set.md

 If set to `true`, the temporary directories created during some commands execution, won't be destroyed after the command execution.
 **default** : false

+- `codePushAccessKey` [string]
+Code push access key associated with your account

 #### Remarks

-* The `ern platform config <key> [value]` command is rarely used.
+* The `ern platform config set <key> [value]` command is rarely used.
 * All current configuration values are already set and retrieved transparently through the use of commands that rely on the local platform configuration.
-* If a value is not provided, the `ern platform config <key> [value]` command reads the value associated with the specified key and logs it in the terminal.
-* If a value is provided, the `ern platform config <key> [value]` command sets the value associated with the given key with the specified value, overwriting any existing value stored for this key.
+* If a value is provided, the `ern platform config set <key> [value]` command sets the value associated with the given key with the specified value, overwriting any existing value stored for this key.